 My wife is a good sport when it comes to my sauce and grilling recipes.
 I usually make what I feel like, which isn't necessarily what she's craving, but she'll usually end up eating it.
-Some recipes I do with her in mind but rarely has she requested something specific, so I was happy to oblige when she asked for this hot chili chutney from Jamie at Home by Jamie Oliver.
+Some recipes I do with her in mind but rarely has she requested something specific, so I was happy to oblige when she asked for this hot chile chutney from Jamie at Home by Jamie Oliver.

 Intrigued by the recipe myself as well, I set forth on the simple but somewhat long process that started with roasting, peeling, and chopping hot and sweet red peppers.
 These were added to red onions that had been cooked along with rosemary and cinnamon, then the entire mixture was simmered with brown sugar and balsamic vinegar until reduced to a syrup-like consistency.